zchee/golang-wiki/Modules.md

 2. Create the initial module definition and write it to the `go.mod` file:

    ```
-   # if using Go 1.11, 'master', or the latest 'vgo', use the newer form:
    $ go mod init

-   # in go1.11beta2 and earlier, the older form was:
-   $ go mod -init
    ```

    This step converts from any existing [`dep`](https://github.com/golang/dep) `Gopkg.lock` file or from any of the other [nine total supported dependency formats](https://tip.golang.org/pkg/cmd/go/internal/modconv/?m=all#pkg-variables), adding require statements to match the existing configuration.